How to Enroll in Noncredit Classes

 Literacy student learning outcomes

-- Use a few English words to express basic survival needs.
+- Use a limited number of English words to express basic survival needs.

-- Recognize letters of the alphabet, numbers and some simple words.
+- Recognize letters of the alphabet, numbers and simple words.

-- Demonstrate ability to copy letters of the alphabet, numbers and isolated words and phrases.
+- Copy and write the alphabet, numbers and isolated words and phrases.

 General ESL Study student learning outcomes